Indonesia–Iraq relations: History

+Before Indonesia Independence

 Relations were commenced since centuries ago.
 Ancient Iraq and Indonesian archipelago were connected to the maritime Silk Road of Indian Ocean trade, where goods and ideas travels.
 The Srivijaya empire back in 8th-century has established contacts with Islamic Caliphate in the Middle East.
 In 13th century Islam arrived in Indonesia, and slowly it became the majority religion in the archipelago since 16th-century.

 Islam become the link between Indonesia and Iraq, as numbers of traders and ulamas spread Islam to Indonesian archipelago.
 Numbers of Arabic books and literatures travels through trade links and ports, and finally reach Indonesia.
 The Arabian Nights tales has caught the imaginations of Indonesians, popular even since the antiquities of Indonesian sultanates and kingdoms.

+After Indonesia Independence

+After World War II, Iraq became one of the first countries to recognize Indonesia's independence in 1945.
 Since 1950, both countries have signed around 15 agreements to boost bilateral ties.
 Indonesia has maintained its embassy in Baghdad during various crises, such as the Iran–Iraq War in the 1980s.